Medical student. Resident in training. Practicing physician. Small business owner?

 Challenges you may face and mistakes to avoid

 - Personal credit screenings.
 Obtaining financing for a medical practice can be hard, especially if you are still saddled with medical school debt.
+(If so, you may want to refinance medical school loans first.)
 To qualify for most loans, you’ll be subject to personal credit screenings.
 Furthermore, your medical practice must pass credit score requirements as well.

 - Strict federal guidelines.
 There are no technical lender restrictions on how you can use your medical practice loan.
 But there are stringent government business regulations that limit how you can use the funds.
 Do not you use this loan to settle your personal debts and bills.